 We now have that faith, in the unified form, in the New Testament.
 Jude declared that we should "earnestly contend for the faith" (Jude 3).
 This is not our personal faith, but the system of faith which had been revealed in God's Holy Word.
 Miraculously endowed gifts were to last "till we all come in the unity of the faith, and of the knowledge of the Son of God..."
 (Eph.
 4:8).
-This unity of the faith and knowledge of the Son of inspiration was written.
+This unity of the faith and knowledge of the Son of God was completed, made perfect, when the last word of inspiration was written.